widelang/draft/README.md

   $counter == 5 ? {
     "break, please"
-    || -- Wall operator used alone in line inside question body
+    || -- Wall Intent used alone in line inside question body
   }

   -- you could do like so: